pytchlang/pytch-vm/doc/source/user/sprite.rst

   .. function:: self.switch_costume(name)

   Select one of the costumes listed in this Sprite's *Costumes* variable.
-The name can be either the complete filename, the filename without the extension, or a custom label (as described in :ref:`assets<costume_label_specifications>`).
+The name is the costume's *label*, which is usually the filename without the extension (see :doc:`costume-specs` for full details).
 For example, you might use ``self.switch_costume("smiling-kitten")`` to choose a new costume.

   .. function:: self.switch_costume(costume_number)
      :noindex: